buruzaemon/natto/README.md

 -  Ruby _1.9 or greater_

 ## Installation on *NIX/Mac
-Install `natto` with the following gem command:
+Install natto with the following gem command:

     gem install natto

-This will automatically install the [ffi](http://rubygems.org/gems/ffi) rubygem, which `natto` uses to bind to the `mecab` library.
+This will automatically install the [ffi](http://rubygems.org/gems/ffi) rubygem, which natto uses to bind to the `mecab` library.

 ## Installation on Windows
-However, if you are using a CRuby on Windows, then you will first need to install the [RubyInstaller Development Kit (DevKit)](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit), a MSYS/MinGW based toolkit that enables your Windows Ruby installation to build many of the native C/C++ extensions available, including `ffi`.
+However, if you are using a CRuby on Windows, then you will first need to install the [RubyInstaller Development Kit (DevKit)](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit), a MSYS/MinGW based toolkit that enables your Windows Ruby installation to build many of the native C/C++ extensions available, including ffi.

 1. Download the latest release for RubyInstaller for Windows platforms and the corresponding DevKit from the [RubyInstaller for Windows downloads page](http://rubyinstaller.org/downloads/).
 2. After installing RubyInstaller for Windows, double-click on the DevKit-tdm installer `.exe`, and expand the contents to an appropriate location, for example `C:\devkit`.
 3. Open a command window under `C:\devkit`, and execute: `ruby dk.rb init`.
 This will locate all known ruby installations, and add them to `C:\devkit\config.yml`.
 4. Next, execute: `ruby dk.rb install`, which will add the DevKit to all of the installed rubies listed in your `C:\devkit\config.yml`.
-Now you should be able to install and build the `ffi` rubygem correctly on your Windows-installed ruby.
+Now you should be able to install and build the ffi rubygem correctly on your Windows-installed ruby.
-5. Install `natto` with:
+5. Install natto with:

         gem install natto